kevinresol/react-native-sinch-verification/README.md

 var SinchVerification = require('react-native-sinch-verification');
 var custom = "A custom string to be sent to your server backend, through Sinch's callback URL";

+// init with app key SinchVerification.init('your-app-key', (err) => {}); // TODO: should make this sync instead of async...

 // sms verification
 SinchVerification.sms('your-phone-number-without-country-code', custom, (err, res) => {
   if (!err) {
-      // for android, verification is done, because the sms has ben read automatically
+      // for android, verification is done, because the sms has been read automatically
       // for ios, this means the sms has been sent out, you need to call verify with the received code }
 });